Stress & Anxiety

 The signs of stress can vary from one individual to the next.
 They may manifest physically as an illness, tiredness or as sore, tight muscles.
 Mental stress can result in depression, anxiety, mood swings, anger, frustration, confusion, or erratic sleep patterns.

 There has been surprisingly little research on generalised or chronic anxiety; much more for situational anxiety, for example pre-operative, exam-related or associated with stressful work.
-The results have been consistently positive, with fewer side effects than conventional treatment, though the nature & quality of the studies is very variable according to recent reviews (Amorim 2018) & (Goyata 2016).
+The results have been consistently positive, with fewer side effects than conventional treatment, acupuncture could be considered as one possible therapeutic option alongside the existing repertoire.

 PTSD is also an area where the BAcC has been research-active.
-A before & after observational study demonstrated very large improvements in the PTSD outcome measure, such that none of the patients completing the course of 6 sessions would be still be classed as having PTSD.
-The participants were all forces veterans.
 Acupuncture is also much used for treating veterans in the US, through the Veterans Authority, & for serving personnel within the military.
-In a systematic review of seven randomised trials there were significant differences favouring acupuncture (versus any comparator) on PTSD symptoms, at post-intervention & at longer follow-up (Grant 2018).
+In a systematic review of seven randomised trials there were significant differences favouring acupuncture (versus other comparisons) on PTSD symptoms, at post-intervention & at longer follow-up.

 In general, research shows that stress activates the sympathetic nervous system, while acupuncture may activate the opposing parasympathetic nervous system, which initiates the relaxation response, thus promoting physical and emotional wellbeing.

-The British Acupuncture Council (BAcC) has been working with the charity Anxiety UK to gather generalised anxiety outcomes data from patients having a course of six acupuncture treatments as in usual practice.
-Preliminary results on 30 patients indicate that the effectiveness is at least as good as that seen with psychological therapies such as CBT.
+The British Acupuncture Council (BAcC) worked with the charity Anxiety UK to gather generalised anxiety outcomes data from patients having a course of 6 acupuncture treatments as in usual practice which Eleanor participated in for about 3 years.
+The data is now being correlated.